amiaopensource/av-python-carpentry/_episodes/10-dataanalysis.md

 ---
-title: "Data Analysis Visualization"
+title: "Analysis and Visualization"
 teaching: 20
 exercises: 10
 questions:
 - "How do you use command line utilities in Python?"
 objectives:
-- “Use pandas”
+- "Use pandas"
-- “Use seaborn”
+- "Use seaborn"
--scatterplot x-axis old file size, y is new file size
 keypoints:
 - "Automate your excel"
 ---